ryanlyy/kubeman/docs/kube-lcm-hpa.md

           * averageValue
           * value

+NOTE:
-NOTE: selector is the string-encoded form of a standard kubernetes label selector for the given metric When set, it is passed as an additional parameter to the **metrics server** for more specific metrics scoping.
+* selector is the string-encoded form of a standard kubernetes label selector for the given metric When set, it is passed as an additional parameter to the **metrics server** for more specific metrics scoping.
 When unset, just the metricName will be used to gather metrics.
+* If you provide multiple such metric blocks, the HorizontalPodAutoscaler will consider each metric in turn.
+The HorizontalPodAutoscaler will calculate proposed replica counts for each metric, and then **choose the one with the highest replica count**.
+*  **pod or object selection is decided by where the metrics is coming from**

 # Scaling on  metrics